American Legislative Exchange Council: Organization

 As of December 2013, ALEC had more than 85 members of Congress and 14 sitting or former governors who were considered "alumni".
 The majority of the ALEC legislative members belong to the Republican Party.
 Membership statistics presented at an ALEC board meeting in 2013 indicated that the 1,810 members represented 24% of all state legislative seats across the U.S., and that ALEC members represented 100% of the legislative seats in Iowa and South Dakota.
 It also has approximately 300 corporate, foundation, and other private-sector members.
 The chairmanship of ALEC is a rotating position, with a new legislator appointed to the position each year.
 As of 2012, 28 out of 33 of its chairs had been Republicans.

-ALEC has nine "task forces" that generate model bills that members may customize and introduce for debate in their own state legislatures.
+ALEC has nine task forces that generate model bills that members may customize and introduce for debate in their own state legislatures.
 Private sector members effectively have veto power over model bills drafted by the task forces.

 The ALEC Public Safety and Elections Task Force, which promoted stand your ground gun laws and voter identification requirements, was disbanded in April 2012.
 Thereafter, the National Center for Public Policy Research announced the creation of a voter ID task force to replace the one discontinued by ALEC.

 Bills drafted by the task forces must be approved by the ALEC board of directors, composed exclusively of legislators, before they are designated as model bills.
-ALEC also has a "Private Enterprise Advisory Council", which meets whenever the board of directors meets.
-Council members include representatives from prominent corporations such as ExxonMobil, Pfizer, AT&T, SAP SE, State Farm Insurance, and Koch Industries.
+ALEC also has a Private Enterprise Advisory Council, which meets whenever the board of directors meets.
+Council members include representatives from prominent corporations such as ExxonMobil, Pfizer, AT&T, SAP, State Farm Insurance and Koch Industries.
 ALEC statements assert that the council provides advice to the board of directors.
-Former ALEC co-chairman Noble Ellington said in 2011, "I really kind of think of us as one board," although he added, "It’s certainly not our goal to sit there and do everything that business wants to have done."
+Former ALEC co-chairman Noble Ellington said in 2011, "I really kind of think of us as one board," although he added, "It's certainly not our goal to sit there and do everything that business wants to have done."